Espinosa Cigars

 601 Blue Maduro

-601 Blue Maduro is a semi box-pressed Nicaraguan puro wrapped in Connecticut Broadleaf with Nicaraguan binder and filler.
-It opens on mocha and maduro sweetness before moving into black coffee, cedar and black pepper, carrying a medium-full presence throughout.
-The line comes in five core box-pressed vitolas, with construction that reads solid and box-worthy.
+601 Blue Maduro is Espinosa’s semi box‑pressed Nicaraguan puro fitted with a Connecticut Broadleaf wrapper and Nicaraguan binder and filler.
+Tasting notes track mocha and maduro sweetness up front, evolving into black coffee, cedar and black pepper with a medium‑full strength profile.
+The line ships in five core box‑pressed vitolas and is frequently praised for solid, box‑worthy construction.

 • Made in Nicaragua